-- 1. Go over the main points of each topic in class and resolve doubts and questions. - 2.
-Evaluate the level of understanding and familiarity with the material, asking questions in each class to randomly chosen students about readings and cases. - 3.
-Illustrate the application of the theoretical material via exercises and cases.
+1. Go over the main points of each topic in class and resolve doubts and questions.

-4. Indicate in class any additional materials for seminars, and post them on Moodle, Aula Global or other media accessible to the students.
+- 2. Evaluate the level of understanding and familiarity with the material, asking questions in each class to randomly chosen students about readings and cases. - 3.
+Illustrate the application of the theoretical material via exercises and cases. - 4.
+Indicate in class any additional materials for seminars, and post them on Moodle.